aboutsummaryrefslogtreecommitdiffstats

 Any macro listed in .makeenv is loaded into the environment

-before the utility inspects the environement.
+before the utility inspects the environment.

 SEE ALSO